DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 remains to be seen.
 Also, we need separate sets of images for separate age groups.
-There are two practical considerations for finishing this project: manually creating the segmented data, and run-time for training on this data.
+There are two practical considerations for finishing this project: manually creating the segmented data, and the run-time for training on this data.
 As I mentioned earlier, it might be possible to halve the training run-time.
 I can experiment with the
 MSI parameters, or we could consult with MSI.